Azure/securedworkstation/Legacy/README.md

-# Secure Workstation configuration and policy baselines for Microsoft Intune and Windows RS5
+# LEGACY V1 - Secure Workstation configuration and policy baselines for Microsoft Intune and Windows RS5

+**Content of this folder is provided as solution history...**

 Supporting document - https://aka.ms/securedworkstation